Shoichi Yokoi

-Early life
+Biography

 Yokoi was born in Saori, Aichi Prefecture, Japan.
 He was an apprentice tailor when he was conscripted in 1941.

-War years and post-war survival

 Initially, Yokoi served with the 29th Infantry Division in Manchukuo.
 In 1943, he was transferred to the 38th Regiment in the Mariana Islands and arrived on Guam in February 1943.
 When American forces captured the island in the 1944 Battle of Guam, Yokoi went into hiding with nine other Japanese soldiers.
 Seven of the original ten eventually moved away and only three remained in the region.
 These men separated, but visited each other periodically until about 1964, when the other two died in a flood.
-For the last eight years, Yokoi lived alone.
+For the last eight years before his discovery, Yokoi lived alone.
 He survived by hunting, primarily at night.
 He also used native plants to make clothes, bedding, and storage implements, which he carefully hid in his cave.
-He hid in the jungle, fearing he might be captured by American soldiers occupying the southern islands of Japan.

-Discovery

 On the evening of 24 January 1972, Yokoi was discovered by two local men checking shrimp traps along a small river on Talofofo.
 They had assumed Yokoi was a villager from Talofofo, but he thought his life was in danger and attacked them.
 They managed to subdue him and carried him out of the jungle.

 Yokoi later said that he expected the local men to kill him at first but was surprised when instead they allowed him to eat hot soup at their home before turning him over to the authorities.
-He was in relatively good health, but slightly anemic due to a lack of salt in his diet according to doctors at Guam Memorial Hospital.
+He was in relatively good health, but slightly anemic due to a lack of salt in his diet, according to doctors at Guam Memorial Hospital.
 His diet included wild nuts, mangos, papaya, shrimp, snails, frogs, and rats.

 "It is with much embarrassment that I return," he said upon his return to Japan in March 1972.
 The remark quickly became a popular saying in Japan.

-He had known since 1952 that World War II had ended but feared coming out of hiding, explaining that "We Japanese soldiers were told to prefer death to the disgrace of getting captured alive."
+He had known since 1952 that World War II had ended, but feared coming out of hiding, explaining: "We Japanese soldiers were told to prefer death to the disgrace of getting captured alive."

-Yokoi was one of the last three Japanese "holdout" soldiers discovered.